tylerlong/slim_text/README.md

     1. such as show/hide invisibles, two states: show invisibles and hide invisibles
 173. create seperators for toolbar icons
 175. add toolbar icon for "Report an issue", because I think gathering user feedback is very important
-176. compress more files before deployment
+176. compress html files before deployment
-    1. json files
-    2. html files
 177. bug: Emacs ctrl + n conflicts with chrome create a new windows
     1. if I am an Emacs user, I feel quite annoying
 179. s open /path/to/a/file should work even in a tab which is not the Slim Text.